yob/em-ftpd/README.markdown

   authenticate(user, pass)
   -> boolean indicating if the provided details are valid

+  bytes(path)
+  -> an integer with the number of bytes in the file or nil if the file
+     doesn't exist

   change_dir(path)
   -> a boolen indicating if the current user is permitted to change to the
      requested path